harshbhaskerwar/markdown-tests/README.md

     {
       "name": "Vikram",
       "role": "MAIN",
-      "description": "Mid-30s, lean but muscular, with a prominent scar on his bowling wrist."
+      "description": "Mid-30s, lean but muscular, with a prominent scar on his bowling wrist.", "importanceLevel": "Primary",
+      "storySignificance": "Vikram's journey of redemption anchors the entire story.", "behaviour": "Pragmatic, disciplined, and strategically sharp.",
+      "goalInternal": "To rediscover his self-worth and courage.", "goalExternal": "To lead the village cricket team to victory.", "backstory": "Once the village's fastest bowler, a wrist injury ended his career.", "struggles": "Guilt, self-doubt, fear of failure in public.", "enneagramType": "1 - The Reformer",
+      "traits": "Disciplined, stubborn, protective",
+      "coreMotivation": "Reclaim dignity for himself and his village.", "coreValues": "Honour, community, resilience.",
+      "coreFear": "Being seen as a failure.",
+      "ghost": "The match he walked away from years ago.", "lie": "He believes his best days are behind him.", "want": "To be left alone.",
+      "need": "To reconnect with his purpose through others.", "purposeOfLife": "To serve his community through sport.", "superObjective": "Restore hope to the village."
     }
   ]
 }